tgbugs/docs.sparc.science/pages/dat_core/file_upload_dat_core.md

 ```

 ### Upload files using Python
 You can use the Open Source Blackfynn Python Library to upload files to the DAT-Core platform.
-In Python, you will first need to import the library adn establish a connection to the platform.
+In Python, you will first need to import the library and establish a connection to the platform.
 Then retrieve or create a dataset.
 The dataset object has a method to upload files to the dataset as the following example highlights.

 ```python
  # import Blackfynn